mattermost/mattermost-developer-documentation/site/content/contribute/webapp/unit-testing.md

     ```

 ### 3. If you get an error like "UnhandledPromiseRejectionWarning: TypeError: Cannot read property 'data' of undefined"
 a.
 Use async mock functions with resolved value.
-The property that cannot be readcan be `error`, `data`, `exists`, `match`, or whatever the resolved value contains.
+The property that cannot be read can be `error`, `data`, `exists`, `match`, or whatever the resolved value contains.

 If the file being tested contains a line where it awaits on an async value like